jtiradohernandez/jtiradohernandez/README.md

 - 🔭 Working on Wallapop as QA Engineer
 - 🌱  Looking for Backend engineer role
-- 💬 Ask me about Home Assistant
+- 💬 Ask me about Home Assistant, Unraid and all Home Server related topics